huohuoren4/docs/python/flask/user_guide/logging.md

         abort(401)
 ```

-If you don’t configure logging, Python’s default log level is usually ‘warning’.
+If you don’t configure logging, Python's default log level is usually ‘warning’.
 Nothing below the configured level will be visible.

 ## Basic Configuration {#basic-configuration}

 When you want to configure logging for your project, you should do it as soon as possible when the program starts.
-If [app.logger](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.logger) is accessed before logging is configured, it will add a default handler.
+If `app.logger` is accessed before logging is configured, it will add a default handler.
 If possible, configure logging before creating the application object.

-This example uses [dictConfig()](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) to create a logging configuration similar to Flask’s default, except for all logs:
+This example uses `dictConfig()` to create a logging configuration similar to Flask's default, except for all logs:

 ```python
 from logging.config import dictConfig